Semyon Krivoshein: Battle of Kursk

+This is considered the point of no turning back for the German Army, which at this point managed to deplete its last major tank reserves necessary for large scale offensives.

 Joseph Stalin bestowed on the 1st Tank Army and two of its most distinguished corps the highest Soviet honorific titles for military formation, the "guards".
 Krivoshein's 3rd Mechanized Corps became the 8th Guards Mechanized Corps.
 Krivoshein was promoted to Lieutenant General and was awarded the highest Soviet decoration for his outstanding generalship, the Order of Suvorov.

 During the battle, the 1st Tank Army was severely weakened and had only 141 tanks left.
 Krivoshein's corps alone lost nearly 90% of its command cadre.
 In spite of these losses, Vatutin ordered the exhausted 1st Tank Army to go on the offensive in the Belgorod-Kharkiv operation but, after a spectacular initial advance, it was stalled and Stavka withdrew it in order to restore it for future combat.
 After receiving replacement goods and equipment, in December 1943 Krivoshein's corps was sent together with the rest of the 1st Guards Tank Army to the 1st Ukrainian Front of Ivan Konev.
 Krivoshein spearheaded Konev's offensive in expelling the Germans from the right bank Ukraine.

 Belarus to Berlin

 Krivoshein was severely wounded in the battle and was recovering for several months.
 Later in 1944 he received command of the 1st Mechanized Krasnograd Corps and fought in Operation Bagration, which smashed the German Army Group Centre in Belarus.
-Among many other Belorussian cities Krivoshein recaptured from the Germans was Brest.
+Among many other Belarusian cities Krivoshein recaptured from the Germans was Brest.

 In the last days of the war, in spring 1945, Krivoshein led his corps in vanguard of 1st Belorussian Front of the leading Soviet commander of World War II Georgy Zhukov in the Battle of Berlin.
 Stalin awarded to Zhukov the honor to take Berlin; it was a recognition of the exclusive standing of Krivoshein among Soviet armor generals that Zhukov entrusted him to lead the Soviet armies in the final Soviet triumph over Germany.
 Krivoshein slashed through the heavily fortified and echeloned German defenses in the critical Battle of Seelow Heights and fought his way to the Reichstag.
 For his outstanding combat leadership and personal courage in the capture of Berlin, Krivoshein received the highest Soviet war honor, the order of a Hero of the Soviet Union.